Working with improvement actions in Compliance Manager

 You'll come back to your action's details page.
 Under Testing Source on the Overview section, the new action you designated as the parent is listed under Parent action.

-You can upload evidence in the form of files and links related to implementation and testing work directly to the Documents section.
+You can upload evidence related to implementation and testing work, in the form of files or links, directly to the Evidence tab.
 This environment is a secure, centralized repository to help you demonstrate satisfaction of controls to meet compliance standards and regulations.
 Any user with read-only access can read content in this section.
-Only users with editing rights can upload and download files.
+Only users with editing rights can upload, download, and delete evidence.

-- From the improvement action's details page, go to the Documents tab and select Add evidence.
+- From the improvement action's details page, go to the Evidence tab and select Add evidence.

 - On the Add evidence flyout pane, choose whether to add a Document or Link.
 The accepted file types for Document are: